 How are vaccines tested and monitored for safety?

-Vaccines are one of the most thoroughly tested medical products available in the U.S. Before a vaccine can be considered for approval by the FDA, a vaccine manufacturer must show it is safe and effective through clinical trials.
+Vaccines are one of the most thoroughly tested medical products available in the U.S. Before a vaccine can be considered for approval – or emergency use authorization – by the FDA, a vaccine manufacturer must show it is safe and effective through clinical trials.
 Developing a new vaccine begins with exploratory stage and pre-clinical stage before advancing to three stages of clinical trials.
 Together, this scientific process can take over a decade and cost millions of dollars.
 The FDA then examines these studies and determines whether a vaccine is safe, effective, and ready to be licensed for use.
 The FDA only licenses vaccines that have data that shows that the vaccines’ benefits outweigh the potential risks.
 If there is any question about the data, or any holes in the data, the FDA will request further studies before approving the vaccine.

 After the FDA approves a vaccine, the Advisory Committee on Immunization Practices (ACIP) – a group of public health and medical experts – carefully reviews all of the data from the vaccine’s clinical trials and any other studies available to decide whether or not to recommend it and if recommended, for what ages.
 The CDC Director then reviews the ACIP’s recommendations and decides whether or not to officially approve them.
 If approved, they become part of the recommended immunization schedules.
 The ACIP continues to monitor vaccine safety and effectiveness data even after the vaccine’s routine use and may change recommendations based on that data.